angulartics/angulartics/README.md

 Add the full tracking code from Google Tag Manager to the beginning of your body tag.

 #### OPTION A) Import the necessary configurations into Google Tag Manager
 Open Google Tag Manager and navigate to the Admin Tab.
-Select *Import Container*, then select *Merge* and *Rename conflicting tags, triggers, and variables*.
-Click *Choose Container File* and select *google-tag-manager-import.json* from this repository.
-Click *continue*, then confirm.
+Select **Import Container**, then select **Merge**.
+From the dropdown, select **Rename conflicting tags, triggers, and variables**.
+Click **Choose Container File** and select **google-tag-manager-import.json** from this repository.
+Click **Continue**, then **Confirm**.
+This will add the Tags, Triggers, and Variables needed by Angulartics to your container.

-Navigate to the Variables tab and click *Google Analytics Tracking ID - Angulartics*.
+Navigate to the Variables tab, scroll beneath the Built-In Variables section, and click **Google Analytics Tracking ID - Angulartics** from the list at the bottom.
 Change this value to your Google Analytics Tracking ID, otherwise known as a UA Number.
 This can be found next to the name of your Google Analytics Property in the Google Analytics interface.
 No further configurations are necessary.

 #### OPTION B) Manually configure necessary configurations in Google Tag Manager